Friedrich42/murrr.space/content/posts/smartid-integration.md

 ---
-title: "How to integrate SmartID, MobileID and ID card to your python project"
+title: "How to integrate SmartID to your python project"
 date: 2022-05-08T20:55:23+03:00
 lastmod: 2022-05-08T20:55:26+03:00
 slug: "estonian-id-systems-integration"
 draft: false
 author: "Murr Kyuri"
 categories:
-- Estonian Identity cards
+- Estonian Identity Systems
 tags:
 - id.ee
 - SmartID
-- MobileID
 - authentication
 - web-eid
 - python
-description: "A comprehensive guide of integration of Eesti (Estonian) identity systems to your python application with code examples"
+description: "Guide to integration SmartID system to your python project"
 ---

 ## Abstract

 Recently I had a chance to work with Estonian identification systems.
 It was an interesting experience that I'm willing to share.

-Estonian id systems provide examples in java, .net, and php, but neither of these languages collide with my tech stack, so I decided to use python.
+Estonian id systems provide examples in java, .net, and php, but none of these languages collide with my tech stack, so I decided to use python.

 We will not talk about digital signing in this article, but instead focus on authentication with Web eID.

 You can think of SmartID or MobileID systems as firebase, but much more complex one.

+This will be the first article of series Estonian Identity Systems.
+In the next ones we will talk about MobileID, ID card, and much more.

 ## SmartID